 Hack days.
 Backstage-focused Hackathons or hack days is a fun way to get people into plugin development.

 Show & tell meetings.
 In order to build an internal community around Backstage we have quarterly meetings where anyone working on Backstage is invited to present their work.
-This is a not only a great way to get early feedback, but also helps coordination between teams that are building overlapping experiences.
+This is not only a great way to get early feedback, but also helps coordination between teams that are building overlapping experiences.

 Pro-actively identify new plugins.
 Reach out to teams that own internal UIs or platforms that you think would make sense to consolidate into Backstage.